So your budget isn’t working and now you really need to fix it.

-If you haven’t done so already take an afternoon to price compare all your bills. £10 a month saved here and there will really add up.
+Set aside an afternoon to price compare all your bills. $10 a month saved here and there will really add up.

-Pay special attention to your cable/sky package, there is always a deal to be done here.
-If you threaten to leave (or ask if your bill can be reduced as you can no longer afford the payments) you are highly likely to be offered a lower bill.
+If you still have cable there is always a deal to be done here.
+Threaten to leave (or ask if your bill can be reduced as you can no longer afford the payments) and you are highly likely to be offered a lower bill.